-- Become confident, capable and caring individuals as outlined in our School Vision

-- Have a sense of purpose

-- Value self and others

-- Make and act on informed decisions - Have respect for other peoples' views and to celebrate the diversity in society. - Understand the nature and importance of developing and sustaining healthy, happy relationships in whatever form these may take - Prepare for puberty both mentally, physically and socially - Understand the consequences of their actions and behave responsibly within relationships - Recognise unsafe situations and be able to protect themselves and ask for help and support in both online and in reality - Communicate effectively - Work with others - Respond to challenge - Be an active partner in their own learning - Be active citizens within the local community - Explore issues related to living in a democratic society - Become healthy and fulfilled individuals
+- Become confident, capable and caring individuals as outlined in our School Vision - Have a sense of purpose - Value self and others - Make and act on informed decisions - Have respect for other peoples' views and to celebrate the diversity in society. - Understand the nature and importance of developing and sustaining healthy, happy relationships in whatever form these may take - Prepare for puberty both mentally, physically and socially - Understand the consequences of their actions and behave responsibly within relationships - Recognise unsafe situations and be able to protect themselves and ask for help and support in both online and in reality - Communicate effectively - Work with others - Respond to challenge - Be an active partner in their own learning - Be active citizens within the local community - Explore issues related to living in a democratic society - Become healthy and fulfilled individuals

-6. Curriculum
+7. Curriculum

 We follow a programme of study developed from the You Me & PSHE scheme of work.
 We have combined this with elements of the Enfield PSHE scheme of work to reflect the specific needs of our pupils.
-Our curriculum plan is set out in our PSHE Curriculum Overview (available within the About Us - The Hadley Wood Curriculum - PSHE and RSHE section of our website) but we may need to adapt it as and when necessary.
+Our curriculum plan is set out in our PSHE Curriculum Overview (available under the curriculum tab on our website).